NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

 ### System Design Choices
 - **Technology Stack**: React 18 with Vite for the frontend, Node.js with Express for the backend, and PostgreSQL for the database.
-- **Database Schema**: Structured with `users`, `todos`, `daily_completions`, and `settings` tables.
+- **Database Schema**: Structured with `users`, `todos`, `daily_completions`, `recurring_todo_exceptions`, and `settings` tables.
 The `settings` table stores the global PIN hash for family-wide security.
+The `recurring_todo_exceptions` table tracks deleted instances of recurring todos.
 - **API Endpoints**: Comprehensive RESTful API for managing users, todos (including claiming open list tasks), gamification features, and global settings.
-Key security endpoints include:
+Key endpoints include:
   - `GET /api/settings/has-pin`: Check if global PIN is set
   - `POST /api/settings/verify-pin`: Verify global PIN for protected operations
   - `PUT /api/settings`: Update global PIN (set, change, or remove)
+  - `DELETE /api/todos/:id`: Delete todos with optional scope parameter (single/series) and date for recurring exceptions
 - **Mobile-First Design**: CSS is implemented with a mobile-first approach, ensuring optimal performance on touch devices.

 ## External Dependencies